ajv-validator/ajv/KEYWORDS.md

 ### `additionalProperties`

-The value of the keyword should be either a boolean or a JSON schema.
+The value of the keyword should be either a boolean or a JSON Schema.

 If the value is `true` the keyword is ignored.